robintsunny/StudyGuideNotes/javascript.md

 ### what does console.dir() do?
 Displays an interactive list of the properties of the specified JavaScript object.
 The output is presented as a hierarchical listing with disclosure triangles that let you see the contents of child objects.

+### What is currying?
+translating a function from callable as f(a, b, c) into callable as f(a)(b)(c)

+### What extra features do you get when using lodash.curry?
+return a wrapper that allows a function to be called normally when all arguments are supplied or returns a partial otherwise

+### Why might you use currying?
+currying allows both to keep the function callable normally and to get partials easily